capnproto/capnproto-java/website/index.md

 The runtime is available on
 [The Central Repository](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.capnproto%22).

-We use [sbt](http://scala-sbt.org) for building and testing the Java code.
+We use [maven](https://maven.apache.org/) for building and testing the Java code.
-Running `sbt compile` at the top-level directory should build `org.capnproto` and `org.capnproto.examples`.
+Running `mvn compile` at the top-level directory should build `org.capnproto` and `org.capnproto.examples`.
-Running `sbt test` should run the test suite.
+Running `mvn test` should run the test suite.

 ## Example